Our pricing consulting experience spans 30 years and covers B2B and B2C industries as diverse as:

 2. Think of pricing as a secondary competitive lever, not a primary one

-Better to win by delivering what the customer wants, rather than by making it cheap.
+But it is better to win by delivering what the customer wants, rather than by making it cheap.

 When you use price, use it intelligently.
 Use aspects of price that the customer values (or ignores), or focus on most (or least) price sensitive customers, rather than discounting (or increasing) prices to all.

 Sometimes you can find a breakthrough approach as part of a well thought through proposition. e.g. where a lower or simpler price unlocks a lot of volume, or a proposition that meets a deep-seated need enables a higher price.

 3. Customers will always say your price is too high.
 So will your sales people.

 Use observation or experiment to determine price sensitivity where you can.